Page-Vishal/SQLMind/README.md

 ### [Hosted](https://sqlmind.streamlit.app/): <br />

 &nbsp;&nbsp;&nbsp;The hosted stremlit app contains [Render](https://render.com/) postgres database of the same locally hosted database.
-Render provides free but limited resources for online database so while all the credentials are open, the password is not.
-This exists just to show the hosted project and its appearance. <br />
+The dbdamdum has tbl_phones <br />

-The local implementation is in [Implementation](#implementation)
+The local implementation is in [Implementation](#implementation) made using Huggingface-Spaces and hosted from it.

 ## Features